stevinz/awesome-game-engine-dev/README.md

 - ### AI / Pathfinding
     - 📚 [Intro to AI](https://www.raywenderlich.com/2808-introduction-to-ai-programming-for-games) - Introduction to AI Programming for Games at RayWenderlich.com.
-    - 📚 [Beginner's Guide to Game AI](https://www.gamedev.net/tutorials/programming/artificial-intelligence/the-total-beginners-guide-to-game-ai-r4942/) - Introduction to a range of concepts used in artificial intelligence for games at GameDev.net.
+    - 📚 [Beginner's Guide to Game AI](https://www.gamedev.net/tutorials/programming/artificial-intelligence/the-total-beginners-guide-to-game-ai-r4942/) - Intro to concepts used in AI for games.

 - ### Animation Info
     - 📚 [Skeletons and Inverse Kinematics](https://venturebeat.com/2017/08/09/character-animation-skeletons-and-inverse-kinematics/) - Basic and intermediate principles for using skeletons with inverse kinematics for character animation.